This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • $3,000 minimum investment for most mutual funds

-The technology gap between these firms is significant.
-Fidelity vs Vanguard comparisons consistently highlight that Fidelity's platform feels modern and responsive, while Vanguard's website and app can feel dated and clunky.
-For investors who check their accounts frequently or need robust research tools, Fidelity provides a noticeably better user experience.
-However, if you're a passive investor who checks your portfolio quarterly and simply wants to dollar-cost average into low-cost index funds, Vanguard's interface limitations become less relevant.
+The technology gap is real, though.
+Vanguard vs Fidelity comparisons always come back to this: Fidelity's platform feels like it was built this decade, while Vanguard's website and app feel dated and clunky.
+If you're someone who checks accounts daily or needs sophisticated research tools, Fidelity delivers a noticeably better experience.
+But if you're a passive investor who glances at your portfolio once a quarter and just wants to dollar-cost average into solid index funds, Vanguard's interface quirks matter less.

-Cost-conscious investors should note that while Vanguard typically edges out Fidelity on expense ratios by a few basis points, Fidelity's zero-fee index funds have effectively closed this gap for many core holdings.
-The real differentiator becomes account minimums: Fidelity allows you to start with $1, while Vanguard's mutual funds typically require $1,000 to $3,000 minimums.
-Both offer commission-free stock and ETF trading, putting them on equal footing for those investment vehicles.
+Let's talk costs.
+Vanguard typically beats Fidelity on expense ratios by a few basis points, but Fidelity's zero-fee index funds have essentially eliminated this advantage for many core holdings.
+The bigger difference?
+Account minimums.
+Fidelity lets you start with $1.
+Vanguard's mutual funds typically require $1,000 to $3,000 upfront.
+Both charge $0 commissions on stocks and ETFs, so they're equal there.

-Ultimately, the Fidelity vs Vanguard choice comes down to what you value most.
-Choose Fidelity if you want cutting-edge technology, superior customer service, fractional shares, and no account minimums.
-Choose Vanguard if you're a long-term passive investor who prioritizes the absolute lowest costs and appreciates the alignment of interests that comes with their unique ownership structure.
+The Fidelity vs Vanguard decision really comes down to your priorities.
+Pick Fidelity if you want cutting-edge technology, better customer service, fractional shares, and the ability to start with any amount.
+Pick Vanguard if you're a long-term passive investor who wants the absolute lowest costs and values the investor-aligned ownership structure that makes Vanguard truly unique in this industry.
+Neither choice is wrong—they're just optimized for different types of investors.

 Frequently Asked Questions

-Vanguard edges out Fidelity on average expense ratios (0.08% vs 0.11%), but Fidelity's ZERO index funds charge 0.00% and directly compete with Vanguard's most popular offerings.
-Both charge $0 commissions on stocks and ETFs, making the cost difference negligible for most investors.
+Vanguard edges ahead on average expense ratios at 0.08% versus Fidelity's 0.11%, but Fidelity's ZERO index funds charge literally 0.00% and compete directly with Vanguard's most popular funds.
+Since both charge $0 commissions on stocks and ETFs, the cost difference is pretty negligible for most people.

-Yes, you can transfer accounts between brokerages through an ACATS transfer.
-Fidelity often reimburses transfer fees (typically $75 from Vanguard) and the process usually takes 5-7 business days.
-You can transfer in-kind without selling your Vanguard funds.
+Yes, you can transfer through an ACATS transfer.
+Fidelity usually reimburses the transfer fee (Vanguard charges $75), and the whole process takes about 5-7 business days.
+You can transfer everything in-kind without selling your Vanguard funds.

-Both offer excellent index funds with nearly identical performance tracking their benchmarks.
-Vanguard pioneered index investing and has slightly lower average expense ratios, but Fidelity's ZERO funds (0.00% expense ratio) match or beat Vanguard's lowest-cost options for core holdings like total market and S&P 500 funds.
+Both have excellent index funds that track their benchmarks nearly identically.
+Vanguard invented index investing and has slightly lower average expense ratios, but Fidelity's ZERO funds charge 0.00% and actually match or beat Vanguard's cheapest options for core holdings like total market and S&P 500 funds.